 Your Qmlativ migration project team is made up of two very important groups of people, your District Migration Project Team and the Statewide Migration Project Team!

-Your District Migration Project Team is made up of dedicated, knowledgeable and enthusiastic support personnel.
-This team will be made up of Sponsor(s), Project Lead(s), Technical Staff and District/Building Influencers.
+Your District Migration Project Team is made up of dedicated, knowledgeable, and enthusiastic support personnel.
+This team will be made up of Sponsor(s), Project Lead(s), Technical Staff, and District/Building Influencers.

-Sponsor(s) — Are the driving force behind the Qmlativ Migration Project and the ambassadors of change.
+Sponsor(s) are the driving force behind the Qmlativ Migration Project and the ambassadors of change.
 They communicate the "why" of the change and project progress.
 They demonstrate an enthusiasm for the project and continually share tips on how to manage the change that district staff are experiencing.

-Project Lead(s) — Are responsible for keeping the District Migration Project team on track and aligned with the goals set for the project.
+Project Lead(s) are responsible for keeping the District Migration Project team on track and aligned with the goals set for the project.
 The Project Lead(s) ensure we communicate frequently and thoroughly throughout the project keeping all informed.

 Do you have Qmlativ migration questions?
 Need more information?
 Contact the Statewide Migration Team at bit.ly/WSIPCMigrationTeam.

-Your Statewide Migration Project Team is made up of experienced, dedicated, knowledgeable and enthusiastic support personnel from your ESDs and WSIPC.
+Your Statewide Migration Project Team is made up of experienced, dedicated, knowledgeable, and enthusiastic support personnel from your ESDs and WSIPC.
 This team is made up of the following groups to ensure that you achieve a successful transition to and use of the Skyward Qmlativ product.

-Change Management Specialists – Focus on the people side of change and are responsible for driving change initiatives and ensuring district readiness during the onboarding phase.
+Change Management Specialists focus on the people side of change and are responsible for driving change initiatives and ensuring district readiness during the onboarding phase.
 They work to elevate concerns within each district's project and implement strategies to facilitate successful change adoption.

 Why work with a dedicated migration team?